2017 UCF Knights football team: Season summary

 In just his second season as head coach, and just two years removed from the winless 2015 campaign, head coach Scott Frost aimed to continue the UCF football teams's turnaround.
 Frost had brought the team six wins in 2016, making them bowl-eligible.
 Going into 2017, the team looked to build on their momentum.

+UCF announced its 2017 football schedule on February 9, 2017.
+The 2017 schedule originally consisted of seven home and five away games in the regular season.
+The Knights were set to host conference foes UConn, East Carolina, Memphis, and South Florida and were to travel to Cincinnati, Navy, SMU, and Temple.
+The Knights also hosted one of their two non-conference opponents, FIU from Conference USA, and traveled to Maryland from the Big Ten.

+The Knights opened their season with a lopsided victory against FIU.

+UCF was scheduled to host games against Georgia Tech from the ACC, and Maine from the Colonial Athletic Association, before Hurricane Irma caused the Georgia Tech and Memphis games to be canceled.
+They ended up canceling the Maine game to make time to reschedule the Memphis game.
+On September 21, 2017, UCF added a home game against the FCS Austin Peay Governors for October 28 to make up for canceling other games, although their regular season still ended up 1 game shorter than normal.

-The Knights opened their season with a lopsided victory against FIU; however, days later, the season was temporarily put on hiatus due to Hurricane Irma.
-Two games were canceled, and one was able to be rescheduled.
-After a 22-day layoff, the Knights had an impressive win at Maryland, leading to a much-anticipated intra-conference meeting against 3–0 Memphis.
+After a 22-day layoff for the hurricane, the Knights had an impressive win at Maryland, leading to a much-anticipated intra-conference meeting against 3–0 Memphis.
 The Knights soundly beat the Memphis Tigers, establishing themselves as the new front-runner in the AAC.
 The Knights entered both the AP and Coaches Polls, and later in October, they were also ranked in the CFP rankings.

 Statistically, the Knights were the top scoring team in the nation (48.2 points per game), and finished 5th in yards per game (530).
 With blowout wins against Cincinnati, East Carolina, and Austin Peay, along with closer, pivotal wins against Navy and SMU, the Knights were 10–0 entering the final game of the regular season.
 The Knights hosted rival South Florida on Black Friday to decide the AAC East Division crown.
 In a shootout game described by some observers as one of the best games of the college football season, the Knights won the game 49–42.